saturn72/AnyService/README.md

 `AnyService` main goal is to provide extremely easy and fast way to create CRUD based microservice using asp.net core technology.

-## Features
+## Main Features

-* Fully comaptible with `asp.net core` - `AnyService` is framework on top of `asp.net core`
+- Fully comaptible with `asp.net core` - `AnyService` is framework on top of `asp.net core`
-* Audity management - auto manage for creation, update and deletion of an entity
+- Audity management - auto manage for creation, update and deletion of an entity
-* Permission management - entity can be restricted as private or public over simple configuration
+- Permission management - entity can be restricted as private or public over simple configuration
-* Event sourcing - Main `CRUD` events over an entity are publish
+- Event sourcing - Main `CRUD` events over an entity are publish
-* Modularity - build in modules system
+- Modularity - build in modules system
-* Full test coverage - code is fully tested so you can rely infrastructure was tested and verified!
+- Full test coverage - code is fully tested so you can rely infrastructure was tested and verified!
-* Caching - to minimize database calls and increase performance*
+- Caching - to minimize database calls and increase performance\*

 ## Getting Started